| This is a simple information sheet on how to do simple fault finding using no

 metal link is fitted in place of the resistor.

-and that the clapper arm can swing from side to side.
+and that the clapper arm can swing from side to side, hitting the gongs.

-- Ensure that bell gongs are not touching the bell clapper arm.
+Ensure that both bell gongs are not touching the bell clapper arm at the

 magnet and get into the mechanism.